qubiit/NIFTY-50-Stock-Market-Data/README.md

 Various machine learning techniques can be applied and explored to stock market data, especially for trading algorithms and learning time series models.

 ### Important Note
-Nifty 50 index member stocks list is updated from time to time.
+Nifty 50 member list is updated from time to time.
 The data was generated at 5 Jan, 2026 according to the index.